allenxuan/XuanImageView/README.md

        >
 </a>

-or you can get demo apk under /demo/demo-release.apk.
+Or you can get demo apk under /demo/demo-release.apk.

 ##Strategies:
 1. An image will be scaled and centered to fit the screen size at the very beginning (initial state).